Logo

 How long does Prozac work?

-It takes time for Prozac to change the amount of serotonin in the brain and make depressed symptoms better.
+It takes time for Prozac to change the amount of serotonin in the brain and improve depressed symptoms.
 Although many patients expect to feel better quickly, this medicine is meant to be taken for a long time and usually takes between 4 and 6 weeks to fully work.

-Prozac can help with the physical signs of sadness as quickly as one to two weeks.
+Prozac can help with the physical signs of sadness as quickly as one or two weeks.
 These include sleep, hunger, and energy levels that change all the time.

 Dosages that are often prescribed

-For the best dose, it’s important to think about the patient’s age, medical background, and the illness being treated.
-Most people with depression are given between 10 and 20 milligrams (mg) by mouth once a day in the morning.
+Consider the patient’s age, medical history, and the illness they are treating when determining the optimal dose.
+Most people with depression take between 10 and 20 milligrams (mg) orally once a day in the morning.
 If the symptoms don’t go away after a few weeks, the dose may be raised.
-Most people need between 20 mg and 60 mg per day, but the highest amount that can be taken in a day is 80 mg.
+Most individuals require a daily dose of 20 mg to 60 mg, with a daily maximum of 80 mg.
 You can also get Prozac in the form of a 90 mg delayed-release oral pill that an adult takes once a week to treat sadness.

 Note: Your doctor is the only one who can tell you the right dose for your situation.